-The contenders, each fighting for succession to the throne, were the armies of two royal houses—the British government (Catholic), and the Jacobites (Protestant).
+The contenders, each fighting for succession to the throne, were the armies of two royal houses—the British government (Protestant), and the Jacobites (Mostly Catholic).

-Lasting only 60 minutes, the battle left over 2,000 Jacobites and 300 British troops dead.
+Lasting only 60 minutes, the battle left more than 2,000 Jacobites and 300 British troops dead.

 As a result of the British government’s victory, the culture of the highlands that had been in place was dismantled.

 To this day, the Battle of Culloden is still somewhat of a sore subject; the two armies are said to have been ill-matched in terms of experience and weaponry, and on the day of the battle, the Jacobites were said to have been tired, hungry, and cold.